aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/programming-guide/training/pytorch-neuron-debug.rst

 ~~~~~~~~~~~~~~~~~

 Torch-XLA provides an api called ``mark_step`` which evaluates a graph
-collected upto that point.
+collected up to that point.
 While this is similar to printing of an output tensor
 wherein a graph is also evaluated, there is a difference.
 When
 an output tensor is printed, only the graph associated with that specific tensor is
 evaluated, whereas mark_step enables all the output tensors up to ``mark_step`` call to be evaluated